smartbch/docs/in-depth-design-documents/parallel-execution.md

 2. Execute the transactions in parallel
 3. Update the world state according to the successfully committed transactions

 In practice the committing phase is more time-consuming, especially when there are a lot of transactions and a lot of validators.
-But making the two engines concurrently do their jobs, more transactions can be executed and more votes can be collected.
+By making the two engines concurrently do their jobs, more transactions can be executed and more votes can be collected.

 ### Transaction handling in the committing phase